kymo42/voice-isolator/README.md

 ### Step 6: Configure Discord/Game

-Set your voice chat input device to the **same Voicemeeter option** you selected in Voice Isolator:
+Set your voice chat input device to the **same Voicemeeter option** you selected in SpeakerLove:

 **Discord:**
 - User Settings → Voice & Video